aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Water's Life-Supporting Properties.md

 ## Water is the solvent of Life

 Water's versatility as a solvent results from the polarity of its molecules.
-A compound doesnt need to be ionic to dissolbe in water.
+A compound doesnt need to be ionic to dissole in water.
 A spoonful of sugar will also dissolve in a glass of water.
 Polar molecules such as sugar dissolve as water molecules surround them and form hydrogen bonds with their polar regions.